xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 .. rubric:: Step 21

-- Usually, people use the lowest M mag for Low Dose View beam and with large defocus offset such as -200 or -300 mirons.
+- Usually, people use the lowest M mag for Low Dose View beam and with large defocus offset such as -200 or -300 microns.
 You need to the calibrate High-Defocus Mag for this View mag.
-This will make stage shifts still good for such large defocus, as they are interpolated with defocus offset.
+This will make stage shifts still good for such large defocus, as they are interpolated for the defocus offset.

 ..
 Note::

+   - Calibrations needed to do for *both* mP and nP mode include:

+   * beam crossover
+   * beam intensity
+   * beam shift
+   * autofocus

    - Waffle grating grid is good and handy for pixel size calibration, but it is not ideal for Image Shift and Stage Shift calibrations, as the waffle pattern might screw up the correlation in the calibration procedures.
 I found the normal Quantifoil grid with some 10nm Au particles absorbed onto can be very good for normal calibration purpose.
 I glow discharge a Quantifoil grid and add 1 *ul* deca-gold solution on the grid and let it dry.

    - I found that standard **PtIr** grid for TFS to perfom Thon Ring test also works very well for calibration purpose.